mkcin/YouTube_Downloader/README.md

 # YouTube_Downloader
-Just an educational project, searchin in YouTube and downloading
+Just an educational project, searching and downloading from YouTube